Is It A Derby?

 How The Scoring Works

-The "Is It A Derby?" score is based on a simple principle: what counts as "local" depends on the level you play at.
+The "Is It A Derby?" score is based on a simple principle: what counts as "local" depends on where in the country you are.

 The formula